There are large range of groups and organisations within the diocese that can assist with many of the difficulties we

 Theology of the Body Seminars for Engaged Couples

-Theology of the Body is a truly life changing expression of the Catholic teaching regarding love, marriage, sexuality and the human person.
+Theology of the Body is a truly life-changing expression of Catholic teaching regarding love, marriage, sexuality and the human person.
 It answers some of the most fundamental and profoundly important questions of human existence.

 The John Paul II Centre for Life offers seminars for engaged couples.
-The Joy-Filled Marriage programme is intended as a supplement to parish formation eg Commit and is also appropriate for young single adults wanting to know the Church’s teaching about marriage.
-Each seminar includes an introduction to the Theology of the Body, the sacrament of marriage (what you are saying “I do” to) and natural family planning.
+The Joy-Filled Marriage programme is intended as a supplement to parish formation and is also appropriate for young single adults wanting to know the Church’s teaching about marriage.
+Each seminar includes an introduction to the Theology of the Body, the sacrament of marriage (what you are saying “I do” to) and natural fertility awareness.
 Cost and dates provided on application.

-The John Paul II Centre for Life place a big emphasis on prayer, as we understand that it is the absolutely vital foundation upon which all our other work is built and carried out.
+The John Paul II Centre for Life places a big emphasis on prayer, as we understand that it is the vital foundation upon which all our other work is built and carried out.

 Weekly Holy Hour